emikeke/js-practice/summoner-list/README.md

 You can install dependencies using the `npm install` command.
 Start the web server using the `npm run local` command.
-The app will be served at <http://localhost:3000/>.
-Visit <http://localhost:8080/> in your browser.
+The app will be served at <http://localhost:3000/> in your browser.

 Note: to use locally, you must replace API_KEY in Profilesearch.js with your own API key.
 You can sign up for one [here](https://developer.riotgames.com).
 It is free and available for use once you sign up; however, the API key expires every 24 hours.